thezaza101/sc_ANN/README.md

 Note that some of the datasets provided in class may not load into this program without pre-processing as:
 * They are separated by tabs or multiple spaces instead of a single delimiter.
-* They are not pure dataset and contain information in a format that doesn’t fit the other data.
+* They are not a pure dataset and contain information in a format that doesn’t fit the other data in the dataset.
 * These errors can be fixed by opening the file in notepad and doing a find and replace/deleting inconsistent data.

 ### Debugging